jackcannon/swiss-node/README.md

 Display an animated loading indicator

 If the given action returns a string, it will be printed.
-Otherwise, it will assume the action prints to output itself (and clears the number of lines given as the second argument)
+Otherwise, it will assume the action prints the output itself (and clears the number of lines given as the second argument)

 ```typescript
 const loader = out.loading();